-UNISON influences the collective aspects of your working life, for example, your pay and allowances, how good the pension is you receive, your sickness policy and how it is applied, your employer's redundancy policy, and so on.
+UNISON advocates for collective aspects of your working life, for example, your pay and allowances, your pension, how the sickness policy is applied, your employer's redundancy policy, and so on.
 We achieve more for you if you are inside the union, as employers have to listen to us if we are strong.